 - Make the cookie dough.
-In the bowl of a stand mixer, add the room temperature butter and sugar and cream using the paddle attachment for about 3 minutes, or until light and fluffy.
-Gradually add the eggs in, then add the molasses and mix again until combined.
-In a separate large bowl, whisk together the flour, cinnamon, ginger, nutmeg, cloves and salt.
+Add the room-temperature butter, sugar, and cream using the paddle attachment for about 3 minutes or until light and fluffy in the bowl of a stand mixer.
+Gradually add the eggs in, add the molasses, and mix until combined.
+Whisk together the flour, cinnamon, ginger, nutmeg, cloves, and salt in a separate large bowl.
 Add the dry ingredients into the bowl and mix just until combined.
 Check the bottom of the bowl and scrap as needed to make sure that everything has mixed completely.

 - Chill the dough.
-Divide the dough in half, form into flat discs and wrap each disc in plastic wrap.
-Refrigerate for 2 hours, or overnight.
+Divide the dough in half, form it into flat discs and wrap each disc in plastic wrap.
+Refrigerate for 2 hours or overnight.

 - Roll and cut cookies.
-Sprinkle the counter and rolling pin lightly with flour then roll dough until it is about. ¼" thick.
+Sprinkle the counter and rolling pin lightly with flour, then roll the dough until it is about. ¼" thick.
 Cut cookies out into desired shapes and place on a baking sheet lined with parchment paper (or a Silpat) at least 1" apart.

 - Bake.
-Bake in a preheated 350 degree F oven for 8-10 minutes, or until the edges are set and there is just a hint of golden brown color.
+Bake in a preheated 350-degree F oven for 8-10 minutes, or until the edges are set, and there is a hint of golden brown color.

 - Decorate.
 Decorate however you would like, and enjoy!

 Here are two different icing recipes for you to use when decorating Grandma’s Gingerbread Men cookies.
 We recommend making buttercream frosting if you plan to decorate with little ones, and royal icing if you want to get that clean "professional" look.

 You could even make and decorate mini gingerbread men if you have a small cookie cutter, or use whatever shapes you like!
 Keep in mind that the bake time will vary depending on the size of your cookies.
 Smaller cookies will take slightly less time to bake.